Generalized Composition via Nerves: Models and Algebra: Comma-composers

 \subsection{Special subcomplexes of $C^x$}

 This section describes two subcomplexes of $C^x$, denoted $L^{x,t}$ and $R^{x,t}$, specializing to those $z \in C^x_j$ such that $\VL_z(x)$ contains a certain subinterval of $[0,j+k+1]$, where $x \in C_k$.
-We prove that if $C$ is an $(n,i)$-composer then so are $L^{x,t}$ and $R^{x,t}$.
-These $(n,i)$-composers generalize the notion of comma-category, described in sections \ref{comma-category-L} and \ref{comma-category-R} below.
+We prove that if $C$ is an \NICOMP{n}{i} then so are $L^{x,t}$ and $R^{x,t}$.
+These \NICOMP{n}{i}s generalize the notion of comma-category, described in sections \refpage{comma-category-L} and \refpage{comma-category-R} below.